causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.example.md

 - Understand the dimensionality of available datasets
 - Preview the frequency and unit types across all metrics
-- Prioritize routes based on their time series count
+- Prioritize dataset routes based on their time series count

 This helps avoid unnecessary API calls by validating the structure before building ingestion logic.
 It also supports a clean separation between discovery